Department of Fire & Emergency Services: Structure

-The Bush Fire Service is a volunteer service who attend any fire outside of a gazetted fire district within a Brigade's Local Government area.
+The Bush Fire Service is a volunteer service that attends any fire outside of a gazetted fire district within a Brigade's Local Government area.
 They predominantly combat bushfires and conduct hazard reduction burning on a local level.
 As of 2024, there are 551 Bushfire Brigades with 20,227 volunteers.
+37 of these stations are located in the Perth metropolitan area.

-The Volunteer Fire and Emergency Services is also a volunteer service, established to combine the resources of any combination of a Bush Fire Service Brigade, a VFRS Brigade, MR Group or an SES Unit to replace the Volunteer Fire Services and Volunteer Emergency Service in 2016 It has just over 1,184 volunteers as of 2024.
+The Volunteer Fire and Emergency Services is another volunteer service, established to combine the resources of any combination of a Bush Fire Service Brigade, a VFRS Brigade, MR Group or an SES Unit to replace the Volunteer Fire Services and Volunteer Emergency Service in 2016 It has 1,184 volunteers as of 2024.

 The State Emergency Service (SES) refers to a number of civil defence organisations that provide assistance during and after natural disasters and in search and rescue incidents where elevated equipment and skills are needed compared to more general emergency services.
 They attend land searches for missing people, storm damage, urban search and rescue, cliff rescue, road crash rescue, transporting personnel and equipment to fires as well as many other roles.
-The SES has a K9 unit with volunteers' dogs being trained in searching for missing people and a mounted unit for land searches.
+The SES have a K9 unit with volunteers' dogs being trained in searching for missing people and a mounted unit for land searches.
 As of 2024, they had 1,020 members and 64 units.

-The Marine Rescue Service Western Australia is another volunteer service tasked with assisting the Western Australian Police with searches for missing people or vessels, assisting disabled vessels and rescues in water around the state.
+The Marine Rescue Service Western Australia is another volunteer service tasked with assisting the Western Australian Police with searches for missing people or vessels, assisting disabled vessels, and rescues in water around the state.
 As of 2024 there are 39 MRS Groups with 1,570 volunteers.

-In April 2018 a new Rural Fire Division was announced after the findings of the 2016 Waroona Bushfire Special Inquiry.
-It will be another branch under the DFES structure and will consist of:
+In April 2018, a new Rural Fire Division was established after the findings of the 2016 Waroona Bushfire Special Inquiry.
+It is another branch under the DFES structure and consists of: